Monday, November 25, 2024

 The practical problems with the Terminally Ill Adults (End of Life) Bill are stark and inescapable.
 The proposed law would require doctors and judges—both are needed, in a reflection of the fact that neither is really competent to do so—to confirm that a patient may reasonably be expected to die within six months, and that he or she genuinely and freely wishes to die.

-Kruger points out the practical reality that a 6 month prognosis can be assigned to a person who refuses treatment (drugs) and refuses to eat.
+A 6 month prognosis can be assigned to a person who refuses treatment (drugs) and refuses to eat.
 Kruger continues:

 If our only object were—as it should be—to relieve suffering at the end of life, to address the practical realities of death, there is a simple solution: to properly resource palliative care.
 Modern pain-relief drugs mean almost no one needs to die in unbearable physical agony.
 Everyone can be helped to die well, but end-of-life care at the moment is patchy and shamefully underfunded.